310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 I'll be able to appear before a crowd with the others without being frightened.

-A thick, protective wall built with the kind bricks of love shall shield me from the ever oppressive wind…. fufufu. ♪
+A thick, protective wall built with the kind bricks of love shall shield me from the ever oppressive wind… fufufu. ♪
 {% endbubble %}

 {% img /img/es/eventstory/motorshow/shinobubcg.jpg %}